Difference sets in Quadratic Density Hales Jewett conjecture with 2 letters: Proof of

 \section{Proof of \cref{thm:mainthm1}}

-\begin{proof}[Proof of Theorem 6] For a cell $(x,y)$ in the grid, in the standard way the first coordinate increases downwards along a column when the second coordinate is fixed, and along a row the second coordinate increases for a fixed value of the first coordinate.
+Within our $[n]^{2}$ grid, the first coordinate increases downwards, starting from 1, along a column when the second coordinate is fixed, and along a row the second coordinate increases, starting from 1, for a fixed value of the first coordinate.
+Given any $\delta=\frac{1}{2^{k}}$, in each case below we construct specific subsets of $\{0,1\}^{n^2}$ of cardinality $\delta \cdot 2^{n^{2}}=2^{n^{2}-k}$.